OnixS C++ CME Market Data Handler 5.7.0

 The default implementation of the Feed Engine is based on the standard socket API.
-However, various network card manufactures offer alternatives to the standard socket API to manipulate network data.
-For example, the Solarflare offers ef_vi SDK to send and receive multicast packets bypassing the kernel and avoiding copying data from internal buffers to user space.
-The Solarflare ef_vi SDK is designed for high-performance networking for trading applications.
+Network card manufacturers offer ultra-low latency alternatives to this API.
+For example, Solarflare offers the ef_vi API to send and receive multicast packets bypassing the kernel and avoiding copying data from internal buffers to user space.

-Starting from version 5.1 of the SDK, the standard distribution includes an implementation of the Feed Engine concept based on the Solarflare ef_vi SDK.
+The SDK includes the implementation of the Feed Engine abstraction based on the Solarflare ef_vi API.
 The functionality is encapsulated into the OnixS::CME::MDH::SolarflareFeedEngine class.
-The design of the class is similar to the OnixS::CME::MDH::SocketFeedEngine class.
-The only difference is the parameters affecting the behaviour of the new Feed Engine.
+The design of this class is similar to the OnixS::CME::MDH::SocketFeedEngine class.
+The only difference is Solarflare-specific parameters.

 Note

-The Solarflare ef_vi SDK is available for Linux platforms only and supports solely Solarflare network cards.
-To simplify the development process for users, the CME Market Data Handler SDK exposes the OnixS::CME::MDH::SolarflareFeedEngine and related classes for all platforms.
-However, instance creation will fail at runtime on platforms where the corresponding functionality is not supported.
+The Solarflare ef_vi API is available only for Solarflare network cards on Linux.
+To simplify the development process, the SDK exposes the OnixS::CME::MDH::SolarflareFeedEngine and related classes for all platforms.
+However, the instance creation will fail at runtime on platforms where the corresponding functionality is not supported.

-The Solarflare ef_vi SDK uses the concept of virtual interfaces to receive network data.
-The CME Market Data Handler SDK follows this concept and exposes parameters related to the given entities.
-All parameters are gathered into the OnixS::CME::MDH::SolarflareFeedEngineSettings class:
+The Solarflare ef_vi API uses the concept of virtual interfaces to receive network data.
+The corresponding configuration parameters are available via the OnixS::CME::MDH::SolarflareFeedEngineSettings class:

-The 5.6 Release introduced the new mixed mode for the Solarflare Feed Engine which combines the ef_vi SDK with ordinary network sockets.
-The new mode lets to take advantage of using the ef_vi services on Solarflare network adapters and manages data reception on non-Solarflare network interfaces with the help of network sockets API.
+The mixed mode for the Solarflare Feed Engine combines the ef_vi SDK with standard network sockets.
+This mode allows taking advantage of using the ultra-low latency ef_vi API on Solarflare network adapters while receiving some data from non-Solarflare network interfaces using the socket API.

-The following code depicts how to establish data reception for the case, when incremental data comes via Solarflare network adapter (eth0) and recovery data is available on the non-Solarflare network interface (eth2).
+The following code shows how to configure data receiving when Incremental data comes via the Solarflare network adapter (eth0) and recovery data is available on a non-Solarflare network interface (eth2).

 Configuring consists of two steps.